 Pros and Cons

-There are no centerline lockers long enough for skis, and no towing arch is offered as an option for wake boarding.
-Further, Grady-White knows that scuba diving is best done from boats, yet we find no scuba racks on the options list, nor does its perfunctory swim platform with three-step ladder lend itself to a person loaded with scuba gear climbing back aboard.
+The Freedom line still has one foot firmly planted in fishing, and the other dangling somewhere over the side with its toe only slightly in the water.
+While Grady-White does offer a ski pylon as optional equipment, that is about as far as it goes to accommodate the skiing, wake boarding and tubing boaters.
+Further, Grady-White knows that scuba diving is best done from boats, yet we find no scuba racks on the options list, nor does its swim platform with four-step ladder lend itself to a person loaded with scuba gear climbing back aboard.
 There is no side-opening door on the options list.

-What is on the options list are fishy things, like a 26 gallon livewell, macerator, and outrigger kit.
+What is on the options list are fishy things, like a 26-gallon livewell, macerator, and outrigger kit.
 That makes sense because that is Grady-White's heritage, but as everyone knows fishing isn't exactly the hottest ticket in boating these days.

+Grady-White is one of the best-run companies in the business and it has a sterling reputation for integrity.
 Second, the Freedom 255 has a Sea V2 hull design which is comfortable and strong.
-The boat was designed to go offshore and be driven by hell-bent-for-leather anglers who want to get to the canyons as fast as possible.
+The boat was designed to go offshore and be driven by anglers who want to get to the canyons as fast as possible.
 Thirdly, because Grady-White uses "best practices" in its construction, the systems installations are among the best in the industry.

 Grady-White also believes in keeping its boats as simple as possible.
 It has never been big on gimcracks because in the saltwater environment complicated things easily go wrong.
 Because the Freedom 255 is an outboard boat and not a sterndrive like most sportboats on the market, there are fewer thru-hulls in the bottom of the boat and therefore less chance for gremlins to cause mischief.

-Designed for Americans.
 Like most all Grady-Whites, the Freedom 255 was designed for Americans - that means it was intended for big men to stand and sit at the helm, get through the walkthrough to the bow, and sit on the other seats in the boat.
 The only exception to this is the headroom, a bit tight in the console head, but manageable.

 Grady-White has long been one of the most prestigious brands in this size and type.
 Even though in the last few years more companies have gained a foothold on the hallowed ground at the top of the reputation mountain, staying there is not easy.
 T

-Typically strong brands like that hold their value better, which means while you paid more to buy the boat, you should also get more for it when you sell, provided the brand didn't slide off the hill in the meantime.
+Typically strong brands like Grady-White hold their value better, which means while you paid more to buy the boat, you should also get more for it when you sell, provided the brand didn't slide off the hill in the meantime.
 Finally, on the subject of re-sale value, Grady-White has long had a policy of selling its boats to all dealers for the same price no matter how many units they order.
 That means that people who buy from a large volume dealer will be paying about the same as those buying from a small volume dealer.
 This policy is virtually unique in the boating industry and prevents a wide discrepancy in used boat prices as there often is with other brands.